jkingstonc/wavy-/SPECIFICATION.md

 ## Memory

 ### Scope
-All values are stored within a scope object.
+All WavyItems are stored within a scope object, and can only store WavyItems.
 This is to make it easier for the wavy runtime to deal with memory.
 Scopes can store any object.
 Values in a scope only are reachable from the current scope, and downwards.
 E.g.